 But there’s a BIG difference between appreciating the advantages of a cool company name, and actually coming up with one.
 So we’d better get to work – here’s how to handpick a cool company name.

 If we think of some of the biggest brands in the world, very often their name has nothing to do with what the business actually does.
-Take Apple, Google and Samsung as the perfect examples of cool brand names that don’t describe what the business offers (let’s face it: consumer electronics, online searching and nice phones wouldn’t set the world on fire).
+Take Apple, Google and Samsung as the perfect examples of cool company names that don’t describe what the business offers (let’s face it: consumer electronics, online searching and nice phones wouldn’t set the world on fire).

 However, they are also the company names of some of the most profitable businesses in the world, and you probably don’t have marketing budget to match theirs.
 So when trying to create a name with the same level of coolness as the big players, consider including a word that describes what you do, alongside an interesting describing word.